THIOCOLCHICOSIDE+ACECLOFENAC

 Take THIOCOLCHICOSIDE+ACECLOFENAC as prescribed.
 Your doctor will advise you on how often you take your tablets based on your medical condition.
 You may experience diarrhoea, dizziness, nausea, vomiting, stomach pain, or increased liver enzymes in the blood in some cases.
 Most of these side effects of THIOCOLCHICOSIDE+ACECLOFENAC do not require medical attention and gradually resolve over time.
 However, if the side effects persist or worsen, please consult your doctor.

 If you are allergic to THIOCOLCHICOSIDE+ACECLOFENAC or any other medicines, please tell your doctor.
 THIOCOLCHICOSIDE+ACECLOFENAC is not recommended for children below 18 years of age.
-Avoid taking THIOCOLCHICOSIDE+ACECLOFENAC if you are pregnant as it may cause harm to the foetus.
+Avoid taking THIOCOLCHICOSIDE+ACECLOFENAC if you are pregnant, as it may cause harm to the foetus.
 THIOCOLCHICOSIDE+ACECLOFENAC is excreted in breast milk.
-Therefore, THIOCOLCHICOSIDE+ACECLOFENAC is contraindicated in breastfeeding women as it may cause adverse effects in the baby.
+Therefore, THIOCOLCHICOSIDE+ACECLOFENAC is contraindicated in breastfeeding women as it may cause adverse effects on the baby.
 If you have asthma, diabetes, high blood pressure, stomach ulcer, high cholesterol, chickenpox, porphyria (rare inherited disorder), systemic lupus erythematosus (an autoimmune disease), ulcerative colitis or Crohn’s disease (conditions causing swelling of the bowel, diarrhoea, bowel pain, vomiting and weight loss), galactose intolerance, Lapp lactase deficiency, glucose-galactose malabsorption, G-6-PD deficiency (a hereditary condition resulting in low red blood cell counts), fits, muscular hypotonia (decreased muscle tone), flaccid paresis (loose and floppy limbs), bleeding or blood clotting disorders, kidney, liver or heart diseases, inform your doctor before taking THIOCOLCHICOSIDE+ACECLOFENAC.

 Uses of THIOCOLCHICOSIDE+ACECLOFENAC